-Cancellations must be submitted in writing before October 15, 2013 and are subject to a $125 cancellation fee.
-No refunds will be offered for cancellations received after October 15, 2013.
-All approved refunds will be issued within 3 business days of request to original paid credit card.
-Registrations paid by check will be refunded via check.
+Cancellations must be submitted in writing before September 19, 2016 and are subject to a $125 cancellation fee.
+No refunds will be offered for cancellations received after September 19, 2016.
+All approved refunds will be issued within 3 days of request to original paid credit card.

 Please indicate if you require any accessibility accommodations by contacting the events department at 609.689.1051 x302 or email@example.com.
 The International Sculpture Center is committed to ensuring that all events are accessible to all of our patrons.